DinmaOtutu/dinmasspace/src/pages/posts/march-end-of-q1.md

 **WE ARE READY FOR Q2, MY BIRTH MONTH (10th April)…\
 HAPPY NEW MONTH TO YOU…**

-Ps: We shall overcome, let’s stay safe while fighting the virus.
+PS: We shall overcome, let’s stay safe while fighting the virus.

 Thanks for reading, you can read other write-ups [here](https://dinma.netlify.com)